Najmul-Hasan-Shihab/Virtual_File_System_OS/README.md

-# Virtual File System
+# 🔮 Virtual File System (VFS)

-## Overview
+## 🧾 Overview

-The Virtual File System (VFS) is a Python-based simulation of a traditional file system, designed to emulate file management operations within a virtual environment.
-This project provides a command-line interface (CLI) for users to interact with the VFS, supporting various file operations such as creation, reading, writing, and deletion.
+The **Virtual File System (VFS)** is a Python-based simulation of a traditional file system with a **futuristic, cross-platform GUI** built using `ttkbootstrap`.
+It emulates file management operations inside a virtual environment and introduces modern features like **version control**, an **analytics dashboard**, and **dynamic theming** — all in a sleek desktop interface.

+---

-## Features
+## ✨ Features

+### 📁 File & Directory Operations
-- **File Operations**: Create, read, write, and delete files within the virtual environment.
+- Create, read, update, and delete files
+- Set shared root directory for workspace
-- **Directory Management**: Navigate through directories and manage directory structures.
+- Navigate and manage files with a simplified UI

+### ♻️ File Version Control
+- Automatically saves historical versions on file update
+- View previous versions and restore from any snapshot

+### 📊 Analytics Panel
+- Pie chart of file type distribution
+- Line graph timeline of file creation dates
+- View total file count, size, and most modified files

+### 📜 Metadata Handling
+- View file size, creation date, and modification time
-- **Metadata Handling**: Maintain and retrieve metadata information for files and directories.
+- Search files and inspect details instantly

+### 🎨 Theme Switcher
+- Choose from prebuilt themes: Darkly, Cyborg, Solar, Superhero, Morph
+- Modern typography and polished design

+### 💻 GUI Features
+- Splash screen with branding
+- Fixed window layout with status bar
+- Built using `ttkbootstrap` for a professional, dark-themed appearance

+### Persistence
-- **Persistence**: Save the state of the virtual file system to disk and load it upon initialization.
+-Save the state of the virtual file system to disk and load it upon initialization.

+---

-## Requirements
+## ✅ Requirements

-- **Python**: Ensure that Python is installed on your system.
-You can download it from the official [Python website](https://www.python.org/downloads/).
+- Python 3.7 or above
+- Packages:
+  - `ttkbootstrap`
+  - `matplotlib`

 ## Installation